 - Buy precious metals and separate yourself from reliance on paper currency as much as possible.

-- Boost your security measures and prepare for increased crime, looting, protests, and riots as things get worse.
+- Boost your security measures and prepare for increased attacks, looting, protests, and riots as things get worse.
 Understand that martial law may be enacted locally, regionally, or nationwide and what that would mean for your family.

 - Make sure you have adequate supplies on hand including a bug out bag (BOB), several escape routes planned out and practiced, and at least one or more bug out locations or places for safe shelter.